This was a thing we’d not foreseen, but (sayt Nero) the more the merrier.

 She dragged him off, he squeaking all the while, “Ox-Foot has killed me.
 Alas, I am dead.”

-Likewise when two kits – young Ox-Foot and Old Hamton’s wife – acted the killing of Old Hamton.
+Likewise when two kits – young Ox-Foot and Old Hamton’s wife – enacted the killing of Old Hamton.
 The kit that played Old Hamton rose up and fought with them instead of dying quiet.

 But I believe our audience saw nowt amiss.
 How they beat their tails upon the earth to match the measure of our verse!